Bankruptcy

 Chapter 7

-Chapter 7 bankruptcy can be filed by individuals (called a “consumer” Chapter 7) or businesses (called a “business” Chapter 7).
+Chapter 7 Bankruptcy can be filed by individuals (called a “consumer” Chapter 7) or businesses (called a “business” Chapter 7).
 A chapter 7 bankruptcy typically lasts 4-6 months.

 Property liquidation

 In Chapter 7 Bankruptcy, some of your property may be sold to pay down your debt.
 In return, most or all of your unsecured debts (that is, debts which collateral has not been pledged) will be erased.
-You get to keep any property that is classified as exempt under the state of federal laws available to you (such as your clothes, car and household furnishings).
-Many debtors who file for Chapter 7 bankruptcy are pleased to learn that all of their property is exempt.
+You get to keep any property that is classified as exempt under the state or federal laws available to you (such as your clothes, car and household furnishings).
+Many debtors who file for Chapter 7 Bankruptcy are pleased to learn that all of their property is exempt.

 Secured Debt